khemanta/SMUThesisTemplate/README.txt

 $ pdflatex pdflatex  SMU_Thesis.tex

-Output file will be created in the directory same directory of *tex file at SMU_Thesis.pdf
+Output file will be created in the same directory of *tex file at SMU_Thesis.pdf